gustafsson96/the-swede-restaurant/README.md

 * The most important features to include:
   * A menu
   * **A booking system** that meets the requirements for full CRUD funtionality.
 The booking system should include a calendar for date, a selection of availabe time slots, a section for number of guests, and the possibility to add a message for special requests.
   * A page with the restaurants contact information.
-Would preferably contain a map of the restaurants location.
+Would preferably contain a map of the restaurant's location.

-* The user should have to register to make a reservation and for this sections for authentication and registration have to be included.
+* The user should have to register to make a reservation and for this to be possible, sections for authentication and registration have to be included.

 * The design should be responsive so that users can access and use the site on different devices/screen sizes.